StevenWeir038/Scientia-Geographia-Quiz/README.md

 Alternatively if using gitpod you can click [here](https://gitpod.io/#https://github.com/StevenWeir038/Scientia-Geographia-Quiz)

 # Credits
+**People**

-My appreciation to my mentor [Tim Nelson](https://github.com/TravelTimN) for his approachability, knowhow and assistance in refactoring.
+My appreciation to my [mentor](https://github.com/TravelTimN) Tim for his approachability, knowhow and assistance in refactoring.
 Being methodical and trying new things often leads to better solutions.

 Also I'd like to thank my fellow students and alumni at [Code Institute](https://codeinstitute.net/) for sharing their insights and approaches via Slack.

+**Code**

+A citation goes to [Mike Bostock](https://bost.ocks.org/mike/shuffle/) as I used some of his code in my project.
+His explanation of the Fisher/Yates method to randomly shuffle an array is one of the best I have read to date.

+**Sites**

-Credit goes to [Britannica](https://www.britannica.com/quiz/50-capital-cities-at-random-quiz).
+Credit to [Britannica](https://www.britannica.com/quiz/50-capital-cities-at-random-quiz).
 This inspired me to replicate an in-quiz score tracking system into my own project.

 Questions are based of my own general knowledge from years pouring over [Google Maps](https://www.google.com/maps/place/Code+Institute/@53.2996313,-6.1656661,11.75z/data=!4m5!3m4!1s0x48670e99733f3617:0x7ff7202fe3dea603!8m2!3d53.2981987!4d-6.178654) and watching too many videos on [Youtube](https://www.youtube.com) and [Curiosity Stream](https://www.curiositystream.com)!

 ## Media and Content
-**Code**
-I give a citation to [Mike Bostock](https://bost.ocks.org/mike/shuffle/) for using his code in my project.
-His explanation of the Fisher/Yates method to randomly shuffle an array is the best In have read to date.

 **External Links**
 Links from the results section are credited to:
 - [National Geographic](https://www.nationalgeographic.org)